OneBit74/ezpz/reference.md

 You can modify the behavior of recover by providing a type configuration. (**TODO**)

 ### **merge(p1)**
-If p1 has multiple outputs of the same type T, the resulting parser will have only one output of type T. The returning parsers that produced Ts, will be given a reference to the same T. For example ...
+If p1 has multiple outputs of the same type T, the resulting parser will have only one output of type T. The returning parsers that produced Ts, will be given a reference to the same T. For multiple outputs, the order of outputs will be deduplicated left to right.
+Here is an example with two int outputs that will be merged into a single int output.
 ```c++
 merge(decimal<int>+" "+decimal<int>)
 ```
-This parser outputs a single int.
-If a parse is successful the final output value will be that of the parser that last produced.
+Since the output of these parsers do not aggregate into the merged output, the second decimal\<int\> will overwrite the output of the first parser.
 ### **agg(p1,f)** and **agg_into\<T\>(p1,f)**
 These parsers are intended to buildup aggregate values.
 They are usefull in conjunction with **merge**. **agg** outputs the same as p1. f should be callable with the outputs of p1 twice.
-First f will be given as arguments the aggregate result of this parse and then the result of p1. **agg_into** outputs a value of T. f should be callable with T and the output values of p1.
+First f will be given as arguments the aggregate result of this parse and then the result of p1. **agg_into** outputs a value of T. f should be callable with T& and the output values of p1.
 Example:
 ```c++
 // summing over numbers
 auto add = [](int& agg, int val){